 4. Use social media to improve parent communication

-Using social media alongside more traditional methods of parent communication can strengthen your communication strategy.
+Using social media alongside more traditional methods of parent communication can strengthen your parental engagement strategies.
 And some parents might even prefer to receive updates via social media.
 This means your school could be missing a trick if you aren’t using social media to communicate important information.

 Additionally, social media can help boost your school’s fundraising efforts.
 Let parents know which charities you’re supporting and where and how they can donate.